KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 https://2023.djangocon.us/talks/postgres-performance-from-slow-to-pro/
 -->

-On Monday, I was fortunate to come into the possession of one of [Foxley Talent](https://foxleytalent.com/about/)'s highly coveted Django Social t-shirts.
+On Monday, I was fortunate to come into the possession of one of [Foxley Talent](https://foxleytalent.com/about/)'s highly coveted Django Social T-shirts.
 I couldn't resist wearing it on Tuesday.
 Jon and I took a picture together at the Foxley Talent booth. :)

-Me wearing my Django Social t-shirt with Django Social Organizer and Foxley Talent Principal Jon Gould
+Me wearing my Django Social T-shirt with Django Social Organizer and Foxley Talent Principal Jon Gould
 ![](recap-of-djangocon-us-2023-images/me-and-jon.jpg)

 <!--